Mike Modano: 2005–2010

-Detroit Red Wings
+Detroit Red Wings (2010–2011)

 On June 29, 2010, the Stars announced that Modano would not be re-signed to a contract for the 2010–11 season.
 After contemplating retirement or signing with the Detroit Red Wings (in his home state) or with the Minnesota Wild (in the state where he began his NHL career), Modano signed a one-year contract with the Red Wings.
 As the no. 9 jersey had been retired by the Red Wings, Modano went for no. 90 instead.
 Coach Mike Babcock expressed a desire for Modano to center Detroit's third line with Dan Cleary and Jiří Hudler.

 At 5:35 of the first period of Detroit's 2010–11 home opener, on just his second shift, Modano took a pass from Cleary and beat Anaheim goaltender Jonas Hiller for his first goal as a Red Wing.

 Modano's time with the Red Wings ended on a sour note when Babcock made him a healthy scratch for his potential 1,500th regular-season game in the NHL.
 Modano finished his career with 1,499 regular-season games played.

 Post-playing career

 On September 23, 2011, after 21 seasons in the NHL, Modano officially announced his retirement from hockey at a press conference in Dallas.
 Modano was the last active player to have played in the 1980s, along with Mark Recchi, as well as the last active player to have played for the Minnesota North Stars.
 The Stars signed Modano to a one-day contract to allow Modano to retire as a Dallas Star.
 In January 2013, Modano became an alternate governor and executive advisor for the Stars' office.
 He described his role as regarding the "business side of the organization", attracting the involvement of local businesses to the team, as well as getting more fans to Stars games.

-In 2019, Modano was hired by the Minnesota Wild to serve as an executive advisor in the front office.
+In May 2019, Modano was hired by the Minnesota Wild to serve as an executive advisor in the front office.